betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 <!-- begin deck -->
 Modern C++ is safer than much of the C++ software written decades ago, but it is still not yet a memory-safe language by default.
-This article surveys what currently exists to support safer C++, the practical work now underway in LLVM and the C++ standards process to reduce undefined behavior that leads to security and correctness bugs, and the potential for nearly 100% memory safe C++ programming environment in the near future.
+This article surveys what currently exists to support safer C++, the practical work now underway in LLVM and the C++ standards process to reduce undefined behavior that leads to security and correctness bugs, and the potential for nearly 100% memory-safe C++ programming environment in the near future.
 <!-- end deck -->

 <img src='../../images/2026-03-modern-memory-safe-cpp-hero-image.jpg' class='page'/>

 ## Why memory safety matters

-Of the CWE Top 25 Most Dangerous Software Weaknesses in 2025,<sup>[1]</sup> six are directly related to memory access errors in unsafe languages like C++: out-of-bounds write (5), use after free (7), out-of-bounds read (8), buffer copy without checking size of input (11), null pointer dereference (13), and stack-based buffer overflow (14).
+Of the CWE Top 25 Most Dangerous Software Weaknesses in 2025,<sup>[1]</sup> six are directly related to memory access errors in unsafe languages like C++

+- \#5: out-of-bounds write
+- \#7: use after free
+- \#8: out-of-bounds read
+- \#11: buffer copy without checking size of input
+- \#13: null pointer dereference, and
+- \#14: stack-based buffer overflow.

-(However, note that this is a significant reduction from the 2023 list, where memory errors occupied the top three spots: use after free (1), heap-based buffer overflow (2), and out-of-bounds write (3).<sup>[2]</sup>)
+(However, note that this is a significant reduction from the 2023 list, where memory errors occupied the top three spots: \#1: use after free, \#2: heap-based buffer overflow, \#3: and out-of-bounds write.<sup>[2]</sup>)
-So while memory safety issues did not dominate the reported memory vulnerabilities in 2025, memory-safety bugs remain one of the most persistent sources of serious software defects and security vulnerabilities.
+So while memory-safety issues did not dominate the reported memory vulnerabilities in 2025, memory-safety bugs remain one of the most persistent sources of serious software defects and security vulnerabilities.
 Even if software security is not a major concern for scientific and high-performance computing (HPC) codes, software correctness bugs caused by incorrect memory use are a major threat to the reliability of HPC software and can be among the most challenging and expensive bugs to diagnose and fix.
 Memory-related bugs in HPC C++ codes can escape testing and lie dormant for some time before causing problems in large, expensive simulation runs.